Aldikrasniqi/AldiKrasniqi/README.md

-### Hi I'm Aldi Krasniqi
+### Hi 👋
-- 🌱 I’m learning advanced techniques for performance-driven programming in js at the moment.
-- ⚡ Fun fact: Im a Fisher, Downhill biker and League of legends proffesional player.

 ```
-  function workLifeBalance(task: string, mood: string = 'neutral'): string {
+  function personalTouch(task: string, mood: string = 'neutral'): string {
     /**
-     * A function to balance work and fun for front-end engineers.
+     * A function to add a personal touch for Aldi Krasniqi.
      *
      * Args:
      * - task (string): The task to execute.
      * - mood (string): Your current mood.
 Default is 'neutral'.
      *
      * Returns:
-     * - string: A fun yet professional message.
+     * - string: A personalized message with some fun elements.
      */

     const funEmojis: { [key: string]: string } = {